hyperoslo/Whisper/README.md

 ## Contribute

-We would love you to contribute to **Whisper**, check the [CONTRIBUTING](https://github.com/hyperoslo/Whisper/blob/master/CONTRIBUTING.md) file for more info.
+We would love for you to contribute to **Whisper**, check the [CONTRIBUTING](https://github.com/hyperoslo/Whisper/blob/master/CONTRIBUTING.md) file for more info.

 ## License